-vi.
+- iv.
 Division 6.3.
-Open Space and Recreation

-In the EOF zone, properties with tract areas ranging between 1 acre and 3 acres and having 1 frontage are not required to provide any public open space, per Section 59.4.6.4.B.1 of the 2 oning Ordinance.
+Open Space and Recreation In the EOF zone, properties with tract areas ranging between 1 acre and 3 acres and having 1 frontage are not required to provide any public open space, per Section 59.4.6.4.B.1 of the Zoning Ordinance. - v.

-vii.
 Division 6.4.
-General Landscaping and Outdoor Lighting

-Landscaping and lighting, as well as other site amenities, will be provided to ensure that these facilities will be safe, adequate, and efficient for year-round use and enjoyment by employees, visitors, and those utilizing the mid-block pedestrian connection.
+General Landscaping and Outdoor Lighting Landscaping and lighting, as well as other site amenities, will be provided to ensure that these facilities will be safe, adequate, and efficient for year-round use and enjoyment by employees, visitors, and those utilizing the mid-block pedestrian connection.

-As shown in the Development Standards table, the Site Plan meets all general requirements and development standards of Section 4.5 of the Zoning Ordinance, the optional method public benefits provisions of Division 4.7 of the Zoning Ordinance, and the general development requirements of Article 59-6 of the Zoning Ordinance.
+As shown in the Development Standards table, the Site Plan meets all general requirements and development standards of Division 4.6 of the Zoning Ordinance, the optional method public benefits provisions of Division 4.7 of the Zoning Ordinance, and the general development requirements of Article 59-6 of the Zoning Ordinance.

-e. satisfies the applicable requirements of:

-i.
-Chapter 19, Erosion, Sediment Control, and Stormwater Management;

-The Stormwater Concept Plan was approved by the Montgomery County Department of Permitting Services (MCDPS) on March 8, 2021 (Attachment C).
-The Project proposes to meet required stormwater management goals via ESD to the MEP via green roof, rainwater harvesting, rain garden and micro-bioretention facilities.
-Due to site constraints, a partial waiver of stormwater management was requested and is hereby granted.
+- 5. The development satisfies the applicable requirements of Chapters 19 and 22A of the Montgomery County Code. - a.
+Chapter 19, Erosion, Sediment Control, and Stormwater Management The Stormwater Concept Plan was approved by the Montgomery County Department of Permitting Services (MCDPS) on March 8, 2021.
+The Project will meet required stormwater management goals via ESD to the MEP via green roof, rainwater harvesting, rain garden and microbioretention facilities.
+Due to site constraints, a partial waiver of stormwater management was granted by MCDPS.

-ii.
-Chapter 22A, Forest Conservation.
+b.
+Chapter 22A, Forest Conservation

-As conditioned, this Application meets the requirements of Chapter 22A of the Montgomery County Code.
+The Board finds, as conditioned, this Application meets the requirements of Chapter 22A of the Montgomery County Code.
 A Forest Conservation Plan was submitted along with the Site Plan.
-The Forest Conservation Plan shows that within the 1.68-acre site area, there is no existing forest, and thus no forest clearing is proposed; the Forest Conservation Worksheet included in the Plan shows a calculated Afforestation Requirement of 0.25-acres, which Staff recommends be met through fee-in-lieu or via credits purchased from an off-site, planted Forest Conservation Bank.
+The Forest Conservation Plan shows that within the 1.68-acre site area, there is no existing forest, and thus no forest clearing is proposed; the Forest Conservation

+Worksheet included in the Plan shows a calculated Afforestation Requirement of 0.25-acres, which the Board recommends be met through fee-in-lieu or via credits purchased from an off-site, planted Forest Conservation Bank.